hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 ![GreenLake for private cloud](/img/greenlakeforprivatecloud.png "GreenLake for private cloud")

 And in the capture below, **Terraform Space** is the space we have created for our work with Terraform.
-You can check your available Spaces from the HPE GreenLake console under your profile icon, Change space.
+You can check your available Spaces from the HPE GreenLake console under your profile icon, **Change space**.

 ![GreenLake select new space](/img/greenlakeselectingspace.png "GreenLake select new space")